aschoepe/ooxml/doc/ooxml.md

     ::ooxml::xl\_read - imports a .xlsx spreadsheet files into a Tcl array
     ::ooxml::xl\_write - creates spreadsheet object command
     ::ooxml::tablelist_to_xl - export a Tcl tablelist to a .xlsx spreadsheet

+During this documentation the term workbook means a whole spreadsheet with all its tables.
+The term worksheet means a specific table out of to worksheet it consits to.

 To create a spreadsheet from scratch use the ::ooxml::xl\_write to create a spreadsheet object command: